 L OJ .-tngd o COUllly OJ/torathit H(upita l and JAI\IES PIHIE HART, B.Sc.)

 You can read the entire article at SeleneRiverPress.com

 Dr. Royal Lee followed this up with:

 Acidophilus Yeast differs from acidophilus bacilli in that it does not require a specialized carbohydrate like milk sugar but can and will form lactic acid from any of the ordinary starches or sugars.
 Whereas acidophilus bacilli can form lactic acid from milk sugar only.
-This would mean, then, that acidophilus bacilli would be of value only in proportion to the amount of milk consumed by the individual.
-This fact then emphasizes the superiority of Acidophilus Yeast over the plain acidophilus bacilli which is found in yogurt, buttermilk, raw sauerkraut, etc. Dr. Royal Lee DDS 1940
+This would mean, that acidophilus bacilli would be of value only in proportion to the amount of milk consumed by the individual.
+This fact then emphasizes the superiority of Acidophilus Yeast over the plain acidophilus bacilli which is found in yogurt, buttermilk, raw sauerkraut, etc. -Dr. Royal Lee DDS 1940

 As a country, we have gotten away from eating fermented foods that aid in the health of our colons.
 As a result, we see many disease processes starting with the gut, constipation, diarrhea, Irritable bowel syndrome, Crohn’s disease, most autoimmune diseases start with a bowel issue, and even anxiety and emotional stress.

 I have a patient who suddenly developed anxiety while driving his car.
 It was not until we fixed his bowel that the driving anxiety went away.